 - National Commercial Donations (25%): Being a member of Feeding America’s nationwide network of food banks gives us access to food made available thanks to national vendors, producers and other food banks across the country.
 Often, we are able to obtain these items for just the cost of transportation.
 In addition, our partnerships with local transportation companies sometimes means that these food items are picked up and delivered to us free-of-charge.

 - Government Commodities (17%): Utah Food Bank is a distributor of USDA commodities allotted for programs and agencies that provide emergency food assistance to Utah residents.

-- Purchasing (3%): On occasion, the Utah Food Bank purchases needed food items for distribution to fill gaps in the food that we receive through other donation sources.
+- Purchased (4%): On occasion, Utah Food Bank purchases specific food items to help fill in gaps in what we receive through other donation sources.